tristanMatthias/spiral/articles/what-is-spiral-dynamics/index.md

 ## A brief lesson in history
 It was the early 1950's and Clare W. Graves had a problem.
 As a professor of Psychology at Union College in New York, he was repeatedly asked a question by his students to which he had no answer.
 “Who, from all the competing psychologist and theories, was ultimately 'right' with their models and approaches?”.

-There were of course techniques that worked especially well for a certain type of person, however when applied to a someone else was unsuccessful.
+There were of course techniques that worked especially well for a certain type of person, however when applied to someone else was unsuccessful.
 Or perhaps a theory worked brilliantly for a period of time, but as the patient grew older it ceased to work.
-This lack of certainty disturbed Graves to such a degree that he considered leaving the profession all together.
+This lack of consistency disturbed Graves to such a degree that he considered leaving the profession all together.
 Instead however, he was struck with an inspiration that would set him on a course for the rest of his life.
 A course that would end up changing the world forever...

 ![Clare W. Graves](graves.jpg)
 *The handsome man himself ladies and gentlemen*

-From 1952 – 1959 he took it upon himself to study over a thousand men and women from all walks of life, varying countries, and disparate world views.
+From 1952–1959 he took it upon himself to study over a thousand men and women from all walks of life, varying countries, and disparate world views.
 His goal was simple; to find an answer to his students question.
 Was it truly possible to reconcile all these models and frameworks into a unifying theory to explain human behaviour?
 From his research, he began to notice patterns in the way people would behave in response to external conditions.
 These “coping mechanisms” would be shared across individuals, cultures, companies and even countries.
 “World views” that rose up to meet the challenges of the life.

 As he studied these patterns further a theory began to form.
 Clare found that these “world views” were related, and would sometimes shift back and forth depending on what was required.
 They had ways of interacting with eachother, holding values and beliefs that would complement or repel.
 As the world around changed and increased in complexity, new ways of dealing with these challenges were required.
 These perspectives built on eachother to form a theory describing the evolution of consciousness.